All students should feel welcome & safe at school.

 - Providing resources and information for students and parents who have diverse requirements

 - Taking immediate steps to repair disturbances in a student’s education

 How to Use This Website

-Save Your VI is a campaign to raise awareness of students’ Title VI rights.
-The people behind Save Your VI are a group of primarily mothers of color in Northern California who have personal experience with discrimination in their children’s schools and with the Title VI grievance process.
+Save Your Six is a campaign to raise awareness of students’ Title VI rights.
+The people behind Save Your Six are a group of primarily mothers of color in Northern California who have personal experience with discrimination in their children’s schools and with the Title VI grievance process.
 During this journey we have found that most students, parents, and educators that we meet don’t know that schools are legally obligated to redress racial discrimination in students’ education, let alone that the federal office that enforces Title VI is under threat of elimination.

 We’ve created this website as a guide and a resource for students, their caregivers, and school and school district employees.

 For students, especially those who have experienced or witnessed racial or ethnic discrimination in their schools, we recommend the Student Toolkit.
 Students can play an active role in protecting their own civil rights, and the Student Toolkit explains how.

 For parents and educators we recommend reading everything on the website, even the links.
 If you want to learn about grievance processes or take action right away, check out the Parent Toolkit.
 If you want to learn about the data and recommended courses of action for schools, check out the Educator Toolkit.

 If you believe your school or school district is violating students’ Title VI rights, the most important thing you can do is document every interaction with the school in writing and make copies.

 Federal Oversight and the Office for Civil Rights